jeaf/idxbeast/README.md

 Acknowledgements
 ----------------

+* idxbeast uses the SQLite C amalgamation files for the idxlib optimized C library.
+The two required files (sqlite3.c and sqlite3.h) are included in the idxbeast source distribution.

 * idxbeast uses the Bottle Web Framework (http://bottlepy.org) to implement a basic web server.
 The bottle.py file is included in the idxbeast source